Bruce Keogh: Clinical medical career (1980–2007)

 Prior to becoming full-time NHS Medical Director in November 2007, Keogh practised as a cardiac surgeon with a special interest in reconstructive mitral valve surgery.

-He earned a Bachelor of Science degree and MB BS degree from Charing Cross Hospital Medical School part of the University of London in 1977 and 1980 respectively.
+He earned a Bachelor of Science degree and Bachelor of Medicine and Surgery degree from Charing Cross Hospital Medical School, part of the University of London, in 1977 and 1980, respectively.

-He was a demonstrator in anatomy at Charing Cross Hospital Medical School before training in general surgery in London and Sheffield and gaining his FRCS in 1985.
+He was a demonstrator in anatomy at Charing Cross Hospital Medical School before training in general surgery in London and Sheffield, and becoming a FRCS in 1985.
 He then opted for a career in cardiac surgery, returning to the Hammersmith Hospital as a registrar.
-During this time he spent a year as a laboratory-based British Heart Foundation Junior Research Fellow which led to the award of the MD higher degree in 1989 for research into laser coronary angioplasty.
+During this time, he spent a year as a laboratory-based British Heart Foundation Junior Research Fellow, which led to the award of an MD degree in 1989 for research into laser coronary angioplasty.
 He was appointed as senior registrar on the West London training rotation where he spent time at St George's Hospital and the Harefield Hospital training in cardiac, pulmonary and oesophageal surgery.
-He was subsequently appointed a university Senior Lecturer in cardiothoracic surgery at the Royal Postgraduate Medical School and honorary consultant surgeon at the Hammersmith Hospital between 1991 and 1995.
-He then took an NHS consultant position in Birmingham where he became the clinical service lead for cardiothoracic surgery and Associate Medical Director for Clinical Governance at University Hospital Birmingham before being appointed Professor of cardiac surgery at University College London and director of surgery at The Heart Hospital in 2004.
+He was subsequently appointed a university senior lecturer in cardiothoracic surgery at the Royal Postgraduate Medical School and honorary consultant surgeon at the Hammersmith Hospital between 1991 and 1995.
+He then took an NHS consultant position in Birmingham where he became the clinical service lead for cardiothoracic surgery and Associate Medical Director for Clinical Governance at University Hospital Birmingham before being appointed professor of cardiac surgery at University College London and director of surgery at The Heart Hospital in 2004.

-In 1994 he established the National Adult Cardiac Surgical Database and as a consequence, he is perhaps best known for his work promoting the measurement, analysis and public disclosure of clinical outcomes.
-But he has also published numerous peer-reviewed scientific articles on coronary artery vasomotor tone, the effect of cardiopulmonary bypass on gut blood flow and function, myocardial protection during surgery, surgery for patients with poor left ventricular function and the effects of social deprivation on cardiac surgical outcomes.
-He has co-authored a book on the Evidence for Cardiothoracic Surgery (2005) and another on Normal Surface Anatomy (1984).
-While at UCL he brought the national registries on adult and pediatric cardiac surgery, myocardial infarction, coronary angioplasty and pacemakers into a new National Institute for Cardiovascular Outcomes Research.
+In 1994, he established the National Adult Cardiac Surgical Database and, as a consequence, he is perhaps best known for his work promoting the measurement, analysis and public disclosure of clinical outcomes.
+He has also published numerous peer-reviewed scientific articles on coronary artery vasomotor tone, the effect of cardiopulmonary bypass on gut blood flow and function, myocardial protection during surgery, surgery for patients with poor left ventricular function and the effects of social deprivation on cardiac surgical outcomes.
+He has co-authored a book Evidence for Cardiothoracic Surgery (2005), and another on Normal Surface Anatomy (1984).
+While at UCL, he brought the national registries on adult and pediatric cardiac surgery, myocardial infarction, coronary angioplasty and pacemakers into a new National Institute for Cardiovascular Outcomes Research.